liyihang/General-Frontend/README.md

-# General-Management-Systems
+# General-Frontend-Systems
-A general management system suitable for most scenarios.
+A general Frontend system suitable for most scenarios.
 The project is build by vite and vue3.2 version.